noahjkrueger/KBMSTR/README.md

 - **DVORAK** - A much less common, but still standard keyboard developed in 1932.
 - **KBMSTR HuntPeck** - two flavors included (remain/return).
   - Remain: The best keyboard layout for using the HuntPeck method of typing without returning fingers to home keys after each stroke.
-  - Return: The best keyboard layput for using the HuntPeck method of typing with returning fingers to home keys after each stroke.
+  - Return: The best keyboard layout for using the HuntPeck method of typing with returning fingers to home keys after each stroke.
 - **KBMSTR Standard** - two flavors included (remain/return)
   - Remain: The best keyboard layout for using the Standard method of typing without returning fingers to home keys after each stroke.
+  - Return: The best keyboard layout for using the Standard method of typing with returning fingers to home keys after each stroke.
+- **Noah's Coding Keyboard** - two flavors included (remain/return)
+  - Remain: The best keyboard layout for using the Standard method of typing without returning fingers to home keys after each stroke.
-  - Return: The best keyboard layput for using the Standard method of typing with returning fingers to home keys after each stroke.
+  - Return: The best keyboard layout for using the Standard method of typing with returning fingers to home keys after each stroke.

 # <img src="docs/images/learn.png" alt="Student Icon" height="32" id="practice-new-keyboards"> Practice New Keyboards
 By visiting [The Official KBMSTR Website](https://www.kbmstr.com), a user will be able to practice their typing both on the keyboard